TimotheeMB/ProjectS4/Report.md

 - Choose where to put the obstacles, the exit and the danger
 - Choose the number of people inside, their position
 - Choose different types of behaviors (panic, calm, selfish, aware of their environment)
+- Be able to time the evacuation

+### The final specifications

+We almost reached all our goals, but for the different types of behaviors, we in fact just have the possibility to choose the "panic degree" in the room.
+We also added a few more functionalities:

+- Save and reload multiple rooms

 ## Description of the problem
 We knew we would have difficulties in making the people go to a special point avoiding being stuck by an obstacle.